 First of all: The exposé and lease agreement are binding

 As soon as we are commissioned to broker an apartment, we photograph it.
 We discuss all details and key data precisely, update the information continuously, and confirm it with the lessors.
 The resulting exposé and the lease agreement are the binding basis for the upcoming rental.

 What exactly is an apartment handover?

-At an apartment handover, the lessee and lessor examine the apartment together and record the condition in a protocol (property conditions report).
+At an apartment handover, the condition of the apartment will be examined and recorded in a protocol (property conditions report).
 Is everything in order?
 Is the apartment clean?
 Are there any defects?
 All this will be noted as exactly as possible.
 Photos are a good help as well.
 The move-in handover protocol documents the condition of the apartment when moving in.
 The move-out protocol documents the condition of the apartment when moving out.

 Why is a carefully prepared protocol important?